Erzurum Turkey Travel Guide

 Travel responsibily makes a positive economic impact on the local community.
 Supporting local businesses is a straightforward way to contribute.

 Be aware of aggressive sales tactics.
 Do not engage in any activities that exploit youngsters or animals.
-Research any tour or activity to determine alignment with principled standards.
+Research any tour or activity to determine alignment with ethical standards.
 For sustainable outdoor gear, consider brands like Patagonia.
 For reusable products, check out Package Free Shop.

 Purchase souvenirs like Oltu stone directly from workshops in the vicinity in Taşhan.
 This supports local artisans and authenticity.